artistassembly/zbx_unifi_network/README.md

 ## How to use

+1. Create a local user with *view only* permission on the Unifi Controller using the Unifi Controller web interface.
+Zabbix will use this user to access the Unifi Network API.

-First of all you need to import the template file ***zbx_template_unifi_network.yaml*** in Zabbix. 😅
+2. Import the template file ***zbx_template_unifi_network.yaml*** into Zabbix.

-Said that, this template use Unifi Network API so it need a view only local user on Unifi Network Web Interface.

-Once you create view only user, on Zabbix create a new host and link ***Unifi Network*** template, those macros need to be configured:
+3. Create a new host in Zabbix and link the ***Unifi Network*** template.

+4. Configure these macros:

-- ***{$UNIFI.IP}***: IP or FQDN of Unifi Network Web Interface.
+    - ***{$UNIFI.IP}***: IP or FQDN of Unifi Controller web interface.
     - ***{$UNIFI.USERNAME}***: Username of View Only user.
     - ***{$UNIFI.PASSWORD}***: Password of View Only user.
-- ***{$UNIFI.API.AUTH.URI}***: change to `api/login` if using unifi controller vm
+    - ***{$UNIFI.API.AUTH.URI}***: change to `api/login` if using the Unifi Controller application & not a Unifi Dream Machine.
-- ***{$UNIFI.API.AUTH.TOKEN}***: change to `unifises` if using unifi controller vm
+    - ***{$UNIFI.API.AUTH.TOKEN}***: change to `unifises` if using the Unifi Controller application & not a Unifi Dream Machine.
-- ***{$UNIFI.API.URI}***: change to `api/s/default/stat` if using unifi controller vm
+    - ***{$UNIFI.API.URI}***: change to `api/s/default/stat` if using the Unifi Controller application & not a Unifi Dream Machine.

-If you prefer you can modify other macros for further personalize trigger parameters.
+    *Other macros included in the template may be edited to customize trigger parameters.*

-If you done all right now it auto discover all Unifi Dream Machine, Unifi Switch and Unifi Access Point and create an host object for all of them.
+    If you've done everything right, Zabbix will auto discover Unifi Dream Machines, UXG Gateways, Unifi Switches, and Unifi Access Points and create an host object for each.

+### Changing the Unifi site ID

+By default, the template is configured to monitor the `default` Unifi site.
+If you want to monitor a different site, change `default` to the site ID in the `{$UNIFI.API.URI}` macro.
+The site ID can be found in the URL used to access the Unifi Controller web interface.

 ### Monitoring multiple sites

-By default, this template is configured for monitoring the `default` site.
-If you want to monitor a different site, swap `default` with the site ID from the `{$UNIFI.API.URI}` macro.
-To monitor multiple sites, create separate Zabbix hosts each with a distinct `{$UNIFI.API.URI}` macro value.
-Finding the site ID is straightforward, access your Unifi console in a browser, navigate to the site you want to monitor, and look for the site ID on the URL.
+To monitor multiple sites, create separate Zabbix hosts, each with a distinct `{$UNIFI.API.URI}` macro value.

 ## Contribute

-This template is on early stage and can bee improved supporting other Unifi devices.
+This template is in an early stage and can be improved to support other Unifi devices.
 Feel free to fork and submit pull request. 🙏🏻

 ## License